iceesurf/NXTAi-SISTEMA/replit.md

-# NXT.ai - Plataforma SaaS Multi-Tenant
+# DNXT.ai - Plataforma SaaS Multi-Tenant

 ## Overview

-NXT.ai is a comprehensive multi-tenant SaaS platform built for marketing automation, CRM, chatbot functionality, and integrations.
+DNXT.ai is a comprehensive multi-tenant SaaS platform built for marketing automation, CRM, chatbot functionality, and integrations.
 The platform is developed entirely in Brazilian Portuguese and provides a complete solution for businesses to manage leads, campaigns, automations, and team collaboration.

 ## System Architecture